RammoyL/HTML-and-CSS-Projects/README.md

   </ul>

   <h2>Home Page Site</h2>
   This page is an example home page for a Space travel company.
-Its styled using CSS and contains a navbar, image contaienr, a form, page animation & embedded video.
+Its styled using CSS and contains a navbar, image container, a form, page animation & embedded video.
   <h2>Space Station Site</h2>
   <p>This page is an example home page for a Space travel company.
 Its styled using CSS and contains a navbar, image container, and a form.</p>
   <h2>Movie Theather Site</h2>